raphafe96/ViBra/playground/README.md

 Because this formulation assumes the basis states diagonalize the zero order (harmonic) Hamiltonian exactly, the code automatically switches the ground state modals to the harmonic oscillator basis whenever `RUNPT2` is nonzero, overriding whatever value `RUNSCF` was given in the input.
 In other words, requesting SoS VPT2 always runs on top of VCI@HO style modals, never VCI@VSCF ones, and you do not need to set `RUNSCF 0` yourself, it happens automatically.

 This sum over states construction differs from the standard, formally ordered VPT2 expression used by packages (which keeps only the diagonal quartic contribution at first order and the off diagonal cubic contribution at second order, dropping off diagonal quartic terms as higher order in the perturbation parameter).
 SoS VPT2 as implemented here keeps the off diagonal quartic contributions as well, so it is best thought of as a related but distinct second order treatment rather than a drop in replacement for standard VPT2 output.

+### Force-Field Term Exclusion by Index-Distinctness

+Force fields used here are truncated at fourth order and contain all cubic and quartic terms up to 4 distinct mode indices.
+Some other codes and workflows instead build (or are limited to) a reduced representation of the PES that neglects some or all of the higher-order mode-coupling terms.
+Neglecting these couplings almost always results in a wrong description of the vibrational states, so these keywords are provided primarily as a **diagnostic and comparison tool**, not as a recommended production setting.

+Three independent keywords control which coupling terms are zeroed, based purely on how many distinct mode indices a given force constant involves:

+* `R3DIFF 1` — zeros cubic terms Φ_ijk with all 3 indices distinct.
+* `R4DIFF 1` — zeros quartic terms Φ_ijkl with all 4 indices distinct.
+* `R4TRIP 1` — zeros quartic terms Φ_ijkl with exactly 3 distinct indices (the Φ_iijk-type patterns).

+They can be set independently or in any combination, e.g. setting all three together drops every cubic/quartic term with 3 or more distinct mode indices, keeping only terms with at most 2 distinct indices (Φ_iii, Φ_iiii, Φ_iij, Φ_iiij, Φ_ijjj, Φ_iijj).

+The exclusion is applied to `Potential_3`/`Potential_4` right after the degeneracy factors are applied and before the sparse inverted index is built, so any dropped terms are fully absent from every downstream routine — VSCF, VCI, and SoS VPT2 alike (`RUNPT2 1` reuses the same reduced `Potential_3`/`Potential_4` arrays).
+The number of zeroed cubic and quartic entries is reported to both stdout and `vscf.out`.

+**Note on `R4DIFF`:** ORCA performs a semi-quartic force field, where fully 4-distinct-index terms (Φ_ijkl) don't exist, and the ORCA reader doesn't even parse anything of that form. `R4DIFF` is kept for the future, in case force fields from other software with a genuine full quartic representation are supported later.

+**Why remove real coupling terms at all?**

+* **Diagnosing SCF instability.** If VSCF diverges or oscillates, selectively zeroing term classes helps isolate which coupling is responsible (e.g. an unbounded or ill-conditioned Φ_iijj), before deciding whether the fix belongs in the force field itself or elsewhere.
+* **Numerical unreliability of mixed derivatives.** Force constants mixing 3+ distinct modes come from mixed finite-difference derivatives, which accumulate more numerical noise than pure single-mode (diagonal) derivatives — smaller signal, more cancellation error, more sensitivity to displacement step size.
+If a specific mixed term is noise-dominated rather than physically meaningful, removing it discards numerical error rather than real physics.
+* **Matching another method or code for benchmarking.** Some codes or reference datasets only ever compute a reduced-coupling force field; truncating your own the same way gives a fair, like-for-like comparison rather than crediting your calculation with physics the reference never had.
+* **Cost at large mode counts.** The number of 3-/4-distinct terms scales combinatorially with `N_modes`; for large systems, dropping a subset that is small and/or unreliable can be a pragmatic trade-off alongside the physical justification above.

 ### Example: Running a Water Test